epi2me-labs/wf-transcriptomes/README.md

 - Threshold for including isoforms into interactive table `transcript_table_cov_thresh = 50`
 - Run the denovo pipeline `denovo = true` (default false)
+- To run the workflow with direct RNA reads `--direct_rna` (skips the pychopper step).

 Pychopper and minimap2 can take options via `minimap2_opts` and `pychopper_opts`
 <br>